alainQtec/NerdCrypt/Readme.md

 I'm working hard to explain everything in the [wiki pages](https://github.com/alainQtec/NerdCrypt/wiki)... read it it's important ! you'll find tips, tweaks and many other things... there is nothing here in the readme.

+# 🤝 Contributions

+    The repository is open to suggestions, contributions and all other forms of help.

+To contribute it's easy, just :

+- Explain what it does exactly

+- Sources of information if possible

+- Pull request

+For any contribution, it will be signed and thanked with the nickname of the person